volvo-cars/gerrit-zuul-checks-plugin/README.md

 1. Zuul server
 2. Gerrit server

-Else:
-Follow zuul documentation here: https://zuul-ci.org/docs/zuul/latest/tutorials/quick-start.html
+Follow zuul documentation here to try it on localhost: https://zuul-ci.org/docs/zuul/latest/tutorials/quick-start.html

 ## Build the plugin
 You need bazel to build Gerrit and this plugin: